Mondarth/FVTT-Manual/_sources/all/concepts.rst.txt

 Additionally, familiarise yourself wih the :doc:`/player/ui/overview`

-If you are a :ref:`Game Master <game master>`, you really need a good grasp on all the key concepts in this section.
+If you are a :term:`game master`, you will benefit from a good understanding of all the key concepts in this section.

 .. toctree::
    :maxdepth: 2